Free vs Pro

 - Agent usage tracking — the Usage tab works; you can see your Claude Code, Codex, and OpenCode rate-limit windows.

-- Inbox — first 5 actions per session (approve, deny, answer).
+- Inbox — first 5 actions free as a trial (approve, deny, answer), then Pro.

 - Custom shortcuts — up to 3 custom shortcuts.